youtube channel

 When change happens, people are naturally weary of the future.

-Having this honest discussion from the very beginning will help you to build trust with each one.
+Share your intentions and open the dialogue for concerns, questions, and doubts.
+Having this honest discussion from the beginning will help you build trust with each one.
+The truth is you are most likely walking into one of two situations:

 Be prepared to sit on your hands figuratively speaking and just listen to what’s happening around you.
 Your observations during this first week will help you to make wise decisions down the road.